corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-intro.md

 There are two parties involved in this transaction:

-- The owner of the orchard - Farmer Bob
+- The owner of the orchard - Farmer Bob.
-- A customer - let's call him Peter
+- A customer - let's call him Peter.

 Your CorDapp must follow this process: